rzel/jNV/README.md

 #### Status

+The Java version has superceded the Groovy one in features.
+It now sports 2 modes of storage: Java Serialization and Json.The jar is ~15k with Java serialization and ~20k with Json support, meeting the original intent of moving to Java.

-A basic working version is now available.
-The same set of instructions as above apply for building and running it.
+The same set of instructions as above apply for building and running it, except that you run the commands from the `java` folder.

 Json support uses [Stringtree.org's json Reader and Writer](http://www.stringtree.org/stringtree-json.html) in source form.
-The jar is ~20k, meeting the original intent of moving to Java.

 Credits
 -------